-Donors will contribute to a variety of programs and projects that support the University’s public mission in virtually every department and unit on campus.
-These private gifts will support student scholarships, professorships, capital projects and other priorities.
-Many of these priorities reflect areas for which investments that add to state support will enable the UW to achieve excellence in particular programs.
-Finally, some of the gifts raised during the campaign will go toward the University’s endowment to ensure long-term, stable support.
+Donors contribute to a variety of programs and projects that support the University’s public mission in virtually every department and unit on campus.
+These private gifts support student scholarships, professorships, capital projects and other priorities.
+Many of these priorities reflect areas for which investments that add to state support enable the UW to achieve excellence in particular programs.
+Finally, some of the gifts raised during the campaign go toward the University’s endowment to ensure long-term, stable support.

 Q: What is the financial goal of the campaign?

 Q: How were funding priorities identified?